WeblateOrg/weblate/docs/admin/checks.rst

     :ref:`check-c-format`, :ref:`check-php-format`,
     :ref:`check-python-brace-format`, :ref:`check-same`.
 ``ignore-*``
-    Ignores given check for a subproject.
+    Ignores given check for a resource.

-These flags are understood both in :ref:`subproject` settings and in translation file itself (eg. in GNU Gettext).
+These flags are understood both in :ref:`resource` settings and in translation file itself (eg. in GNU Gettext).

 Writing own checks